ricky40403/AMASTest/README.md

 # AMASTest

 # For Mac
+Using

+" . installing "

-Using  " . installing" to install enviroment
+to install enviroment

-Weight file is in release part
+Weight file  "AmasModel.h5" is in release part and place it to smae file path